atteneder/glTFast/Documentation~/UpgradeGuides.md

 ## Upgrade to 4.5

-New shader graphs are used with certain Universal and High Definition render pipeline versions, so projects that included *glTFast*'s shaders have to check and update their included shaders or shader variant collections (see [Materials and Shader Variants](ProjectSetup.md#materials-and-shader-variants) for details).
+New shader graphs are used with certain Universal and High Definition render pipeline versions, so projects that included *Unity glTFast*'s shaders have to check and update their included shaders or shader variant collections (see [Materials and Shader Variants](ProjectSetup.md#materials-and-shader-variants) for details).

 ## Upgrade to 4.x